 4. Saving the World

 The World Community Grid has helped scientists identify new drug candidates to fight types of cancer that affect children, discover new compounds to harness solar power and develop nanotechnology that could help provide clean water to millions.
-Not a bad way to use for your spare time is it.
+Not a bad way to use your spare time, is it?